The Beautiful Brand.

 This trend also explains the heightened necessity for a strong user experience that is designed within brand expression elements that range from digital interfaces, packaging, events, experiences in nearly every industry sector, including, but not limited to consumer products, retail, hospitality and even in the B2B world.

 Most, if not all, of the world’s most valuable brands, which include Google, Apple, Disney, and Amazon, have a clearly defined purpose and their own gravity.
 However, a beautiful brand isn’t reserved for the world’s largest companies.
-Creating products and services that are built on the core tenets of holistic beauty are accessible to any company.
+Creating products and services built on the core tenets of holistic beauty is accessible to any company.

 What the beautiful brand does:

 - It captures our imagination.

 - It attracts us and has its own gravitational pull.